 But here's the good news.
 If YOU missed this fundamental 'Life Class' about money, there is no reason that you cannot start learning now!

 And...You don't have to be an expert to teach your kids.
 However, it always helps to be honest.
 Tell them in a simple, age appropriate way, that you are still learning (why yes, it is ok to not know 'everything').
 Tell them that you would make different choices if you could make them again (we ALL have made some mistakes with money, acknowledging this is healthy for you - and them).
 Tell them that you want to support them in learning so they can make better choices throughout their lives.
 They will make mistakes, but you can talk about these mistakes and help support them through the learning.

 Even if you don't have kids, you can use this same approach with yourself - imagining that you are your own parent, talking to your younger self.
-Engage in this dialogue (see below).
-You will simultaneously heal any void that may exist and take the reins of your financial life.
+Engage in this dialogue.
+You can simultaneously heal any void that may exist and take the reins of your financial life.

 Someday I hope there will be an enlightened class in schools that cover all the financial literacy topics as well as healing some of the dysfunction that has been passed from generation to generation.
 Until then, we can take the reins ourselves.

 Did you have a class about money in school?
 If you didn't, what do you wish you had learned?

 And...
 Are you talking to your kids about money?
 If not, what makes it hard for you?

 Photo by Feliphe Schiarolli